About my region – Richmond-Tweed New South Wales

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Richmond-Tweed region and the recent New South Wales financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Richmond-Tweed region and the recent New South Wales financial performance of the broadacre, dairy and vegetable industries.

-Agricultural land in the Richmond-Tweed region occupies 6,071 square kilometres, or 59 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,275 square kilometres, or 22 per cent of the region.
-The most common land use by area is grazing modified pastures, which occupies 3,743 square kilometres or 37 per cent of the Richmond-Tweed region.
+Agricultural land in the Richmond-Tweed region occupies 6,100 square kilometres, or 59 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,300 square kilometres, or 22 per cent of the region.
+The most common land use by area is grazing modified pastures, which occupies 3,800 square kilometres or 37 per cent of the Richmond-Tweed region (ABARES 2016).

-Health care and social assistance was the largest employment sector with 18,000 people, followed by education and training with 11,900 people, and retail trade with 11,800 people.
-Other important employment sectors in the region were accommodation and food services, construction, and administrative and support services.
-The agriculture, forestry and fishing sector employed 1,900 people, representing 2 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 20,800 people, followed by construction with 14,900 people, and retail trade with 14,200 people.
+Other important employment sectors in the region were education and training; accommodation and food services; and manufacturing.
+The agriculture, forestry and fishing sector employed 6,100 people, representing 5 per cent of the region's workforce.

 Value of agricultural production

 The Richmond-Tweed region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($96 million), followed by macadamias ($80 million) and milk ($46 million).
-These commodities together contributed 55 per cent of the total value of agricultural production in the region.
-In 2014–15 the Richmond-Tweed region accounted for 48 per cent ($32 million) of the total value of the state's sugarcane production.
+The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($95 million), followed by macadamias ($81 million) and nurseries ($68 million).
+These commodities together contributed 53 per cent of the total value of agricultural production in the region.
+In 2018–19 the Richmond-Tweed region accounted for 56 per cent ($41 million) of the total value of the state's sugarcane production.

 Number and type of farms